 They May Give Clues

-In some cases where the victim is feeling desperate but aren’t quite ready to talk about it, they may drop hints and clues eluding to what’s happening.
+In some cases, where the victim is feeling desperate but isn’t quite ready to talk about it, they may drop hints and clues alluding to what’s happening.

 Although it’s a slippery slope if you’re unsure about whether you’re picking up on the signs, it’s better to be aware than ignore the signs.